-Morgan left ITV on Tuesday after calling into question Markle’s sincerity in a tell-all interview with Oprah Winfrey when she spoke about feeling suicidal while working as a royal.
-It led to 41,000 complaints to Ofcom and Morgan storming off the GMB set.
+He left ITV in March after calling into question Meghan Markle’s sincerity in a tell-all interview with Oprah Winfrey and husband Prince Harry when she spoke about feeling suicidal while working as a royal.

-He has since doubled down on his views, tweeting: “I said I didn’t believe Meghan Markle in her Oprah interview.
+Morgan has never backed down on his view about Markle’s interview, tweeting: “I said I didn’t believe Meghan Markle in her Oprah interview.
 I’ve had time to reflect on this opinion, and I still don’t.
 If you did, OK.
 Freedom of speech is a hill I’m happy to die on.”